Semira Killebrew: NCAA

 In 2019, she committed to join the University of Florida under coach Mike Holloway.
 In 2021, she finished third in the 60m in 7.21 seconds at the SEC Indoor Championships.
 The following year, she placed sixth over 60m at the NCAA Indoor Championships.
 Whilst ranked in the top-ten college sprinters she entered the transfer portal.
 Competing for Texas A&M University she broke the programme record for the 60 metres at the 2024 NCAA Indoor Championships, running 7.16 seconds.

 Professional career

 She was a semi-finalist at the US Olympic trials in June 2024 over 100 metres in Eugene, Oregon.

 She finished fifth in the women’s 60 metres at the 2025 USATF Indoor Championships in New York in February 2025.
 On 22 June 2025, she ran a personal best with a time of 10.99s (+1.2 m/s) in the women's 100m at the Bob Vigars Classic in Ontario.
 She reached the semi-finals of the 100 metres at the 2025 USA Outdoor Track and Field Championships, running her heat in 11.28 seconds (+1.8 m/s).

+Killebrew opened her 2026 indoor season running 7.31 seconds for the 60 metres to finish runner-up to training partner Dina Asher Smith at the Corky Classic.
+In May, she ran at the 2026 World Athletics Relays in the women's 4 × 100 metres relay in Gaborone, Botswana.